gSchool/galvanize-bookshelf/4_user_authentication.md

 **NOTE:** The second `GET /token` request assumes a token was created by the previous `POST /token` request.
 Also, don't send the user's password or hashed password in the response body.

-Additionally, ensure the `POST /token` middleware handles the following HTTP requests and sends back the associated HTTP response.
+Additionally, ensure `POST /token` handles the following HTTP requests and sends back the associated HTTP response.
 The information in the request body uses the `application/json` content type while the information in the response body uses the `text/plain` content type.

 | Request Method | Request URL | Request Body                                                     | Response Status | Response Body           |
 |----------------|-------------|------------------------------------------------------------------|-----------------|-------------------------|